Ring-necked snake

-Diadophis punctatus, commonly known as the ring-necked snake or ringneck snake, is a harmless species of colubrid snake found throughout much of the United States, central Mexico, and south-eastern Canada.
-Ring-necked snakes are secretive, nocturnal snakes, so are rarely seen during the day time.
-They are best known for their unique defense posture of curling up their tails, exposing their bright red-orange posterior, ventral surface when threatened.

-Ring-necked snakes are believed to be fairly abundant throughout most of their range, though no scientific evaluation supports this hypothesis.
-Scientific research is lacking for the ring-necked snake, and more in-depth investigations are greatly needed.
-It is the only species within the genus Diadophis, and currently 14 subspecies are identified, but many herpetologists question the morphologically based classifications.
+Diadophis punctatus, commonly known as the ring-necked snake or ringneck snake, is a small, harmless species of colubrid snake found throughout much of the United States, as well as south in Central Mexico and as far north as Quebec, Canada.
+Ring-necked snakes are generally fossorial and somewhat secretive, by nature, and, as a nocturnal species, are rarely seen during the daytime.
+These snakes are believed to be fairly abundant throughout most of their range, though no scientific evaluation supports this hypothesis.
+Scientific research is lacking for the species, despite their apparently common status, and more in-depth investigations are greatly needed.
+It is the only species within the genus Diadophis and, currently, 14 subspecies are identified, though many herpetologists question the morphologically based classifications.